punicawaikiki/EDF-Blinky-Test/README.md

 - Stop Bits: 1
 - Flow Control: None

-The USART print out can be disabeld in main.h under
+The USART print out can be disabeld in main.h as under the following line:
 ```C
 #define DEBUG_MODE ( 1 ) // switch to zero to disable USART print outs
 ```